 - How will they use your product or service?
 Is this something that could really change their life for the better or is it a product/service they’ll only have a need for occasionally?
 Depending on the answer, the way you’d sell the product/service would be different.
 For instance, you could promote it as a high-urgency item or something with less urgency.

 - On what marketing channels can you reach them?
+How do you get your marketing messages across to your customers?
 Will they pick up the phone if you call them or do they prefer email only?
 Do they use social media enough that they’re responsive to contact attempts on there?
 Do they like in-person meetings or do they shy away from them?

 - What are the key responsibilities for their role?
 This information informs you where your product or service could fit into the daily lifestyle of your customer.
 For instance, if you sell coffee machines and this person works long hours, then you can position your coffeemaker as a great way to get the energy they need to start their day.

 - What role do they play in the decision-making process?
 If this person doesn’t get any say in what decisions will or won’t get made, then they’re not the one you should be selling to.
-You want to target decision-makers or those who can influence decision-makers.
+You want to target customers who are decision-makers or those who can influence decision-makers.

 Step 4: Introducing Your Products/Services